Bobby Murcer: Broadcasting

 After his retirement, Murcer turned to a career in broadcasting.
 He was a sportscaster for the Yankees—on broadcast TV, radio, and the YES Network—for most of the two decades.
 He and colleague Frank Messer were behind the WPIX microphones as the infamous pine tar incident unfolded at Yankee Stadium on July 24, 1983.
 Murcer also worked games for NBC, teaming with Ted Robinson.

-Murcer continued to call games on WPIX until 1998, when the station lost the rights to broadcast the Yankees (they would pick up the broadcast rights to the Mets instead).
-He then moved to WNYW, where he and Tim McCarver (later Suzyn Waldman) shared play-by-play roles.
-He would remain there until 2001 (calling, among other games, David Cone's 1999 perfect game), and then moved to the YES Network to call the games there and on its broadcast partners (originally WCBS, now WWOR-TV), with a reduced workload.
+Murcer continued to call games on WPIX until 1998, when the station lost the rights to broadcast the Yankees (they picked up the broadcast rights to the New York Mets instead).
+He then moved to WNYW, where he and Tim McCarver (and later Suzyn Waldman) shared play-by-play roles.
+He remained there until 2001 (calling, among other games, David Cone's 1999 perfect game), and then moved to the YES Network to call the games there and on its broadcast partners (originally WCBS, now WWOR-TV), with a reduced workload.
 Murcer won three Emmy Awards for live sports coverage as the voice of the Yankees.

 In November 2007, Murcer was nominated for the Ford C. Frick Award, presented annually to a broadcaster for "major contributions to baseball" by the Baseball Hall of Fame.
 The 2008 award, as announced three months later, went to longtime Seattle broadcaster Dave Niehaus.